Four Beasts in One

 cohorts cannot attack him directly.
 Instead, they wage war on his “saints”

-imagery from Daniel to build its portrait of the World Empire
+from Daniel to build its portrait of the World Empire that has

-is not identical to any of the “four beasts” from Daniel, but it
+is not identical to any of the “four beasts” in Daniel, but it

 certainly is of the same nature and character.